 Ornamental lakes, ponds, streams any other waters

-10. No person shall in the pleasure grounds remove any soil or plant
+10. No person shall in the pleasure ground:-

 (i) Bathe, wade or wash in any ornamental lake, pond, stream or other water or areas set aside for toy boats: